ChrisioGwaan/java-mats/java-prac/src/chapter02/c2-note.md

 The code snippet above doesn't contain any syntax errors but logical one.

-**You might notice the `""` shows in front of the 3 characters, that's because Java will consider it as arithmetic, which means the program will show the sum of [ASCII](https://www.ascii-code.com/) number(DEC) of those 3 characters.
+:bulb: **You might notice the `""` shows in front of the 3 characters, that's because Java will consider it as arithmetic, which means the program will show the sum of [ASCII](https://www.ascii-code.com/) number(DEC) of those 3 characters.
 Adding `""` at front can be considered as a String.**

 ***Case 1 - best case***